Kali-Decoder/Cosmos-Casino/README.md

 - **Cosmos-Casino** initially has a fully on-chain functional **European roulette game**.
 - Users can place various types of bets such as **straight, split, street, corner, six line, column, dozen, red, black, high, low, even, and odd.**
 - The **roulette wheel** randomly generates winning values using our in-built VRF & randomness module.
 A secure messaging ensures game logic is executed reliably across chains.
-- Winnings are automatically calculated and transferred to the user's wallet via keplr.
+- Winnings are automatically calculated and transferred to the user's wallet via Keplr.

 **Defi - Lending Aspect:**
 - Users can **deposit any tokens on Cosmos supported chain as collateral to borrow in-game currency (APTC)** such that if the user holding is in $ATOM token and if the value of $ATOM token goes up by 10% in markets then the value of the collateral goes up by 10% and users can enjoy playing games/ gambling without facing any financial losses as the in-game currency(APTC) is stable and has nothing to deal with collateral but if the collateral value hits a negative threshold of -10% in 24 hours then the APTC token will also be deducted similarly just like the case with mortgage NFT platforms like Ordinals.